gentee/eonza-docs/en/docs/editor.md

 * **Import** - loads the script from the text *yaml* file.
 * **Export** - saves the current script as a text *yaml* file.
+* **Compile** - opens the corresponding tab with the generated Gentee code and the result of its compilation.
 * **Run Silently** - starts the current script without opening a bookmark in the browser.
 * **Delete** - deletes the current script.
 The script cannot be deleted if it is used in other scripts.
 Also, embedded scripts cannot be removed.